 - There may be occasions when staff are required to use reasonable force to safeguard children.
-We will not use any more force than is necessary. - In line with our Behaviour Policy and Staff Code of Conduct, our approach to managing behaviour is to use a clear system of rewards and consequences to promote good behaviour.
+We will not use any more force than is necessary. - In line with our Behaviour and Rewards Policy and staff Code of Conduct, and how we choose to treat children, our approach to managing behaviour is to build positive relationships use a clear system of rewards and consequences to promote good behaviour.
 In circumstances where this is not effective a senior member of staff is available on an on-call basis.
-A situation that requires use of reasonable force to keep someone safe would be recorded as a safeguarding concern, invested by the DSL.
-Any situation involving the use of force would be discussed with the head teacher to ascertain if changes to policy, practice and training were required to avoid future recurrence.
+A situation that requires use of reasonable force to keep someone safe would be recorded as a safeguarding concern, invested by the Designated Safeguarding Lead.
+Any situation involving the use of force would be discussed with the Headteacher to ascertain if changes to policy, practice and training were required to avoid future recurrence - When using reasonable force in response to risks presented by incidents involving children with special educational needs or disabilities (SEND), mental health or with medical conditions, President Kennedy School will consider the risks and carefully recognise the additional vulnerability of these groups.
+President Kennedy School will consider their duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.